 The World Health Organisation define the social determinants of health (SDH) as the non-medical factors that influence health outcomes (World Health Organisation, 2010).
 They are the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life.
 It is believed that medical care influences health, but that its influence is limited (Braveman and Gottlieb, 2014).
-It is believed that non-medical factors have also significantly contributed to unfair and avoidable differences in health status, such as levels of income, education, employment status, work-life conditions, housing, environment, childhood development, violence, social inclusion and nondiscrimination and access to affordable quality health services have a greater influence on health inequalities than originally assumed (Braveman and Gottlieb, 2014).
+It is believed that non-medical factors have also significantly contributed to unfair and avoidable differences in health status, such as levels of income. education, employment status, work-life conditions, housing, environment, childhood development, violence, social inclusion and non-discrimination and access to affordable quality health services have a greater influence on health inequalities than originally assumed (Braveman and Gottlieb, 2014).
 Health is inclusive of physical and mental wellbeing.

-Critically appraising this theme in the context of the current curriculum, whilst assisting healthy individuals toward achieving a healthy lifestyle is acknowledged, the curriculum fails to embrace the complexities of the social determinants of health.
-The current curriculum acknowledges the importance of life-preserving treatment and enacting measures in disaster situations, however social determinants of health affecting individual life choices across the health spectrum are absent.
-Therefore, there is a need to embed the social determinants of health and wellness in the nursing curriculum.
+Critically appraising this theme in the context of the current curriculum, whilst assisting healthy individuals toward achieving a healthy lifestyle is acknowledged, the curriculum fails to embrace the complexities of the SDH.
+The current curriculum acknowledges the importance of life-preserving treatment and enacting measures in disaster situations, however SDH affecting individual life choices across the health spectrum are absent.
+Therefore, there is a need to embed the SDH and wellness in the nursing curriculum.
 Increased diversity: The health and social care policy documents alluded to increasing diversity in the population.
 Diversity is not only related to race and gender, but inclusive of vulnerable people with complex needs.
 Inclusive healthcare and inclusion health for a diverse population requires specific understanding.
 Diversity and inclusion become more prevalent as healthcare delivery diversifies into the community setting, as traditional acute hospital healthcare has not always been inclusive of all people.
-In addition, there is an increasing diversity in healthcare delivery aligned with the implementation of healthcare policy.
+In addition, there is an increasing diversity in healthcare policy.
 This requires workforce flexibility and transferrable skills set across the divisions of the nursing workforce to ensure safe quality healthcare is delivered within this expanding diversity.

-Analysis of the current nursing curriculum learning outcomes indicate that personcentred care is embedded throughout.
+Analysis of the current nursing curriculum learning outcomes indicate that person-centred care is embedded throughout.
 However, the learning outcomes are largely focused on healthcare delivered in a structured organised clinical setting.
 Dignity and compassion are essential in nursing practice, however understanding diversity and inclusion of the person and the healthcare environment are not adequately represented.
-These factors are consistent with the social determinants of health and suggest that a deeper understanding of diversities and inclusiveness within the population is important.
+These factors are consistent with the SDH and suggest that a deeper understanding of diversities and inclusiveness within the population is important.
 A revision of the curriculum must reflect diverse, inclusive healthcare delivery to ensure person-centred care captures a more diverse and inclusive role for nurses, with core skills across the divisions of the register.

-Inter-professional workforce: Healthcare policy documents regularly refer to interprofessional and intra-professional relationship working across the healthcare setting.
-It must be acknowledged that community healthcare teams are more proportionally diverse.
-Nurses work in smaller nursing groups and regularly as the only nurses on inter-professional healthcare teams in the community.
+Inter-professional workforce: Healthcare policy documents regularly refer to inter-professional and intra-professional relationship working across the healthcare setting.
+It must be acknowledged that community healthcare teams are more proportionally diverse, with one nurse regularly working on an inter-professional team.
 Inter-professional and intraprofessional governance relationships are more prevalent, particularly in community settings.
 The future landscape reflects working together, with many nurses working in spaces with multiple regulators across healthcare professions.

 The current curriculum competencies reflect nursing teamwork, leadership, practice and decision-making, in the clinical practice settings which are located primarily in acute hospitals.
-There is, therefore, minimal exposure for students to engage in interprofessional working, decision-making and reporting relationships.
+There is, therefore, minimal exposure for students to engage in inter-professional working, decision-making and reporting relationships.
 Nurses work as part of a healthcare team irrespective of the clinical practice area.
 In preparation for graduates working in community healthcare teams there is a requirement for greater emphasis on inter-professional and intra-professional learning.